Get your free new digital Ljubljana city guide here!Did you know? The Michelin Guide has come to Slovenia!

-Slovenia doesn't currently have any Michelin-starred establishments, but there are quite a few upscale restaurants in Ljubljana that can hold their own against international competition from much larger cities, and even at the more expensive restaurants your euro will still go a long way, especially at lunch time, when nearly every eatery in town offers daily multi-course set lunches, or 'kosilo', for between €5-12.
+Apart from the Michelin-awarded Restaurant & Bar Atelje, the city offers a number of other upscale restaurants that can hold their own against international competition from much larger cities, and even at the more expensive restaurants, your euros will still go a long way, especially at lunchtime when nearly every eatery in town offers daily multi-course set lunches, or kosilo, for between €5-12.
 Dober tek!

 If you're a foodie, and we know you are, do check out the winners of The Slovenia Restaurant Awards 2020 here!

 Check out a list of The Slovenia 250 best restaurants.